lorniu/go-translate/README.md

 - `M-n` and `M-p`, switch to the next/prev available translation direction, and refresh

 The `go-translate` will take the currently selected text or `word-at-point` as the default input.
 In the pop-up `read-from-minibuffer` interface, you can modify it.
+There are many useful keybinds in minibuffer:
+- `C-return` will force the cursor follow the result window after translation
-With `C-n` and `C-p` you can switch translation direcitons.
-These direcitons are those configured in `go-translate-extra-directions` above.
+- `C-n` and `C-p` to switch translation direcitons.
+These direcitons are those configured in `go-translate-extra-directions` above
+- `M-n` and `M-p` will visit the translation history
+- `C-l` for clear the input完成

 Another command `go-translate-popup` is to display a short translation by popping up a `posframe` at the cursor.
 The implementation is relatively simple, but also more practical.